metalboy/thread-programming-java/README.md

 calculates the product A * v using the k threads in the best possible way.
 The Your program should "fill" table A and vector v with random numbers between 0 and 10

+# Question2

+You will need to write a program in JAVA that will initially load its lines file in a table, and then create k threads, each of which will undertakes the editing of a part of the table.
+The program will calculate the
+following:
+1) the episode in which the dialogues had the largest number of words
+2) the location where most of the verse tales took place
+3) For each of the characters Bart, Homer, Margie and Lisa, print the most common word they use (from 5 characters and up) as well as how many times the used.